flowdock/api-docs/docs/Message-Types.md

 ## Event: comment
 > DISCLAIMER: This message type is likely to change in the near future.

-This message is sent when user comments an item in Team Inbox.
+The comment event is sent when a user comments on an item in the Team Inbox.

 ### Data

-`content` is an object containing two keys: title for Team Inbox item title and text containing the actual comment.
-Id of parent message is stored in a [special tag](Tags) "influx:id".
+`content` is an object that contains two keys: `title` is the Team Inbox item's title and `text` contains the actual comment.
+The id of the parent message is stored in a [special tag](Tags):
+`influx:id`.

 ### Sample
 ```javascript